timhaintz/timhaintz.github.io/_posts/2018-05-13-What's-for-Dinner-Get-Random.md

 Sharron's Chicken and Salad
 ```

-Feel free to change the meals, or, use the idea to ransomise anything.
+Feel free to change the meals, or, use the idea to randomise anything.

 Usually, in a script like above, I would use parameter completion and use:
 ```PowerShell